Roan Wilson

-Roan Roberto Wilson Gordon (born 1 May 2002) is a Costa Rican professional footballer who plays as a midfielder for Portuguese club Chaves on loan from Gil Vicente, and the Costa Rica national team.
+Roan Roberto Wilson Gordon (born 1 May 2002) is a Costa Rican professional footballer who plays as a midfielder for Alajuelense and the Costa Rica national team.

 Club career

-Hometown club Limon FC
+Limón FC

 Wilson began at his hometown club Limón.
 At 13 he bet his coach a car that he would make it to the professional level.
 He became one of the young players to earn the most playing minutes at the club.
-However after financial mismanagement and relegation the club was unable to function at the same level.
+However, after financial mismanagement and relegation the club was unable to function at the same level.

 Municipal Grecia

 Wilson was able to join Municipal Grecia on a free transfer in 2021.
-After a period of time to acclimate, such was Wilson’s form that he garnered interest from abroad, and a bid for his services from an unnamed Polish club was turned down in March 2022.
+After a period of time to acclimate, such was Wilson's form that he garnered interest from abroad, and a bid for his services from an unnamed Polish club was turned down in March 2022.

 Gil Vicente

-In January 2023 Wilson signed for Portuguese club Gil Vicente F.C. on a free transfer.
+In January 2023 Wilson signed for Portuguese club Gil Vicente on a free transfer.

+Chaves

+On 5 July 2024, Gil Vicente sent Wilson on a season-long loan to Liga Portugal 2 club Chaves.